jfelten/My_bare_metal_k8s/hardware.md

 ## Base OS installation

-I will provide detailed steps where important
+I will provide detailed steps where important, but gloss over some things like installed CentOS.

 Install CentOS 7 minimal and then add packages as needed.
 I prefer to keep the blade OS install as clean and minimal as possible, but you will need the libvirtd packages to run KVM.
 Any service not related to keeping the node alive should be run in a VM or container.